Engee documentation

 Details

-Lookup table values given as a real matrix at .
-This table expresses the model output power level in dBm in the 2nd column of the matrix and the model phase change in degrees in the 3rd column of the matrix as a function of the absolute value of the input signal power in the 1st column of the matrix for the AM/AM - AM/PM model.
-The power of the input signal in 1 column should monotonically increase.
+The values of the search table, set as a real matrix on .
+This table expresses the output power level of the model in dBm in the 2nd column of the matrix and the phase change of the model in degrees in the 3rd column of the matrix, depending on the absolute value of the input power in the 1st column of the matrix for the AM/AM - AM/PM model.
+The input signal power in 1 column should increase monotonously.

-The interp1 function with linear method is used to extrapolate and interpolate the data points specified in the lookup table.
-In addition, the slope of function 1 and a constant phase value equal to the phase of the lowest input power specified in the lookup table are used in AM/AM extrapolation to extrapolate input data points that are less than the lowest input power value specified in the lookup table.
+The interp1 function with the linear method is used to extrapolate and interpolate the data points specified in the search table.
+In addition, for extrapolating input data points that are less than the lowest input power value specified in the search table, the AM/AM extrapolation uses the slope of the function 1 and a constant phase value equal to the phase of the lowest input power.

 Dependencies